Cryosurgery for Prostate Cancer in Atlanta, GA

 Dr. Nikolas Symbas is likely to recommend cryosurgery for men with early-stage prostate cancer, or those whose prostate cancer has returned after other treatments were completed.

 Dr. Nikolas Symbas is a board-certified urologist who provides comprehensive testing and treatment for prostate cancer at his office in Marietta, Georgia.
 Learn more about prostate cancer and schedule your appointment today.
+Give our office a call at (770) 428-4475 or request an appointment through our secure online form.

 How Cryosurgery Is Used